mwambaro/mwambaro.github.io/README.md

 - Textarea message as required, not blank, and with a maximum of 3000 characters.
 I want further enhancements, like inline error messages, highlighting invalid fields.

+# ChatGPT postingJob:

+Given the job description below, build an entire HTML site that uses jobPosting structured data (JSON-LD) so that Google can crawl it and display it as part of Google jobs.
+Be sure to put the entire job description in the <body> part of the site as well.
+Use TailwindCSS to make it beautiful and appealing, using for example shadow box, and AOS for animations.
+In the <body> tag, at the bottom, make a clear link that sends the user to the home page at `index.html`.
+Give the full site as .html file for download.

+Information you will need for the structured data (JSON-LD) part:
+- datePosted: 2025-12-4
+- description: Get the full description from the description given below
+- hiringOrganization: {"@type": "Organization", "name": "Laastras", "sameAs": "https://mwambaro.github.io"}
+- jobLocation: [{
+        "@type": "Place",
+        "address": {
+            "@type": "PostalAddress",
+            "streetAddress": "Gimbo",
+            "addressLocality": "Wakiso Sub-county",
+            "addressRegion": "Wakiso",
+            "postalCode": "00000",
+            "addressCountry": "Uganda"
+        }
+    },
+    {
+        "@type": "Place",
+        "address": {
+            "@type": "PostalAddress",
+            "streetAddress": "701 Aspen Peak Loop",
+            "addressLocality": "Henderson",
+            "addressRegion": "NV",
+            "postalCode": "89011",
+            "addressCountry": "US"
+        }
+    }]
+- applicantLocationRequirements: {"@type": "Country", "name": "USA"}
+- jobLocationType: TELECOMMUTE
+- title: Co-Founder
+- baseSalary: {
+        "@type": "MonetaryAmount",
+        "currency": "USD",
+        "value": {
+            "@type": "QuantitativeValue",
+            "value": 2000,
+            "unitText": "MONTH"
+        }
+    }
+- directApply: true
+- employmentType: ["FULL_TIME", "PART_TIME", "CONTRACTOR", "VOLUNTEER"]
+- educationRequirements: [
+        {
+            "@type": "EducationalOccupationalCredential",
+            "credentialCategory": "high school"
+        },
+        {
+            "@type": "EducationalOccupationalCredential",
+            "credentialCategory": "bachelor degree"
+        },
+        {
+            "@type": "EducationalOccupationalCredential",
+            "credentialCategory": "postgraduate degree"
+        }
+    ]

+Here is the detailed job description:

+The Co-founder will help build and grow GetClientele, a client-routing app for marketplaces and malls.
+This role is hands-on, focused on product discovery, fieldwork, fundraising, and early operations.

+Key Responsibilities:
+- Visit marketplaces and malls daily to interview vendors and shoppers.
+- Collect feedback, document insights, and report findings to guide product features.
+- Support fundraising: prepare pitch materials, speak with investors, attend meetings, and follow up on leads.
+- Help test early prototypes with real users and refine the product based on feedback.
+- Build relationships with marketplace leaders, mall managers, and vendor groups.
+- Assist in basic operations: organizing documents, planning activities, and helping structure internal processes.
+- Participate in community engagement and awareness campaigns.

+A Typical Day:
+- Interview 10–20 vendors and shoppers.
+- Record insights using structured templates.
+- Review findings with the team and refine assumptions.
+- Join an investor call or update the pitch deck.
+- Meet a marketplace or mall official to explore partnerships.
+- Test a feature or prototype with users.

+Qualifications:
+- Willing to provide essential equipment as in-kind equity contribution: engineering-grade laptop, professional camera, and business smartphone.
+- Willing to defer salary until funding is secured.
+- Must be US-based and legally allowed to work in the United States.
+- Confident engaging with vendors, shoppers, and partners.
+- Organized and detail-oriented, with consistent documentation habits.
+- Clear, persuasive communicator for pitches and investor meetings.
+- Experience in startups, business development, field research, or community engagement.
+- Ability to collect, analyze, and summarize user insights.
+- Familiarity with digital products or user-centered design.
+- Interest in marketplaces, commerce, or socio-economic systems.
+- Comfortable participating in fundraising activities.
+- Reliable access to transportation for daily fieldwork.

+Important note:
+Please, before applying, make sure you meet at least the first three qualifications as they are very fundamental to the job.
+If you do not fully understand the qualification, copy it and paste it in some AI and ask the AI to help you understand it.

+Application:
+Send your updated resume to `onkezabahizi@gmail.com`.
+The subject must be:
+`Application for Co-Founder Role at Laastras`.
+In the body of the email to which you will attach the updated resume, tell us how you understand the first three qualifications and whether you meet them.
+This is important to make sure you do not get confused later in the application process.
+In the body of the email, tell us as well why you are excited about working at Laastras as Co-Founder.

 # Author
 Obed-Edom Nkezabahizi: `onkezabahizi@gmail.com`